How to start a car detailing business in 2026: steps, costs, and licenses

 Manage your cash flow

-You will need enough working capital to cover your first six months.
+You need enough working capital to cover your first six months.
 Budget for insurance, fuel, marketing, and supply replenishment.
 A mobile operation should plan for at least $3,000 to $5,000 in cash reserves.
 This buffer keeps you afloat before you have a steady client base.

 A mistake many new owners make is failing to separate business and personal finances.
 Open a dedicated business checking account as soon as your LLC is formed.
 This simplifies tax time and gives you a clear picture of your profitability from day one.